 Qamar earned a Ph.D. in Biochemistry from University of Kashmir, India.
 She was a CSIR (Council of Scientific and Industrial Research) Fellow from 2016-2021.
 Qamar studies the pharmacokinetics of milk EVs in human and animal models and effects of milk EVs on purine metabolism.

 |Anh Khoa Le, Laboratory Manager

 Khoa is pursuing a bachelor's degree in computer science here at the University of Nebraska-Lincoln.
 He is a part-time lab manager and is primary responsibilities include lab maintenance and compliance with federal, state and local regulations.

 Alice earned a B.S. in Nutrition and Dietetics in the Department of Nutrition and Health Sciences at the University of Nebraska-Lincoln.
 She utilizes genetics protocols to engineer cells that secrete milk exosomes with enhanced delivery of RNA therapeutics to brain tumors.

-Tesha earned a B.S. in Human Nutrition from Southern Utah University.
-She investigates the effects of storage on the content of exosomes and their microRNA cargos in human milk, and studies the effects of human milk exosomes on bacterial communities in fecal cultures from breastfed and formula-fed infants.
+Leila earned a M.S. in Nutrition Science from the Tehran University of Medical Science, Iran.
+She investigates the effects of storage on human milk exosomes and their miRNA cargo.
+She also studies the effects of human milk and formula on bacterial communities in fecal cultures from infants.

 Former Lab Members (Postdoctoral Fellows)